 The Ekinoid Project focuses on the idea that a spherical structure can deliver a simple, practical, affordable housing solution, suitable for many more environments than traditional buildings are capable of.
-And it is a structure whose parts can be both mass produced (locally, wherever practicable) and fabricated on-site - using *inverse infrastructures (downloadable PDF file: 120kb), and unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).
+And it is a structure whose parts will be both mass produced (locally, wherever practicable) and fabricated on-site - using *inverse infrastructures (downloadable PDF file: 120kb), and unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).
 Ekinoid homes will be designed to suit the local climate and terrain.

 The Ekinoid Project: Goals

 - 1. Designing the Ekinoid home in such a (bolt-together, colour-coded) way that it can be built onsite by cooperating individuals (unskilled in traditional building construction): You build your own home; you can help others build theirs.

 - 2. That an Ekinoid home can be completely constructed within one week.

 The Ekinoid Project: Issues

 - Ekinoid homes, having a spherical (steel or possibly Glulam) frame, will be extremely strong, robust and light (a sphere has the maximum-volume-to-minimum-surface-area ratio of any shape in nature [25% more than a cube]).
 This will make them ideal for any environment - the spherical shape retains its strength in any conditions.
 However, different environments (rainforest, desert, arctic, proximity to sea water etc.,) are going to need subtantially different cladding ("skins") and insulation.
 Wherever possible we would like to factor in the use of local materials (to minimise the transportation of materials, support the local economy etc.).